REST steps

 Define timeout

-Sets a response timeout (in second or milliseconds) for the subsequent HTTP requests.
+Sets a response timeout for the subsequent HTTP requests.

 Parameters: